Letter from the president

 Dear Fellow Oklahoma Educators,

-- Aligning Professional Learning to Your District’s Vision and Mission: Working with a select team of your teachers and leaders, participants will take a deep dive into Learning Forward’s professional learning standards, create a professional learning mission statement aligned to the district’s vision and mission, and articulate a strategic plan containing action steps, milestones, and responsibilities.
+- Aligning Professional Learning to a District’s Vision and Mission: Working with a select team of teachers and leaders, participants will take a deep dive into Learning Forward’s professional learning standards, create a professional learning mission statement aligned to the district’s vision and mission, and articulate a strategic plan containing action steps, milestones, and responsibilities.
 Intended Audience: School Administrators and Teacher Leaders.

-In addition, our networking meetings for districts and professional learning providers continue to evolve, and we were excited to review the successes and challenges presented in February and begin planning for 2021.
-There will be more to come, and we will be sharing as plans solidify.
-Stay tuned!
+In addition, our networking meetings for districts and professional learning providers continue to evolve as the LFOK board reviewed the successes and challenges presented in previous convenings and planned for 2021 events.
+Stay tuned for more information!

 If your district is interested in learning about professional learning standards or any of the professional learning opportunities we can facilitate, please reach out by emailing email@example.com.

 Our partnership with Learning Forward continues to focus on advocacy for education funding.
 For more on the latest, please visit https://learningforward.org/advocacy/.

 Learning Forward Oklahoma stands committed to sharing standards and practices of professional learning, and supporting educators at every career stage.
 I am grateful for this opportunity to serve.

 Excellent teaching and learning every day.

 Learning Forward builds the capacity of its members, clients, partners, and staff to establish and sustain effective professional learning.